₹15500 + 5% GST

 Kedar Tal, also known as Shiva's lake, is a glacial lake situated at an altitude of 4,750 meters (15,600 feet) in the Garhwal region of the Himalayas in India.
 The lake is fed by the snowfall over Mt Thalay Sagar (6,904m), Meru (6,672m), Mt Bhrigupanth (6,772m) and other surrounding peaks, which are also the source of Kedar Ganga, which in Hindu mythology is considered to be Lord Shiva's contribution to Bhagirathi (a source-stream of the Ganges).
 The proximity with magnificent peaks and the view this trek offers will make you believe in magic.
 The lake itself is crystal-clear blue, the coolest drink of water you'll ever find and a true gem of Uttarakhand.
 Adding to the allure of this trek is the trailhead of Gangotri, where the trail begins, and also the holy town said to be the origin of the Ganges River.
 The place bursts to life during yatra season, with markets, temples, nightly aartis and forests full of sadhus.
 Save a few days to explore here after your trek.
 The best time to do the Kedartal trek are the months of May, June, September and, October.
 Stay on this page for more details like Kedar Tal trek route map, itinerary, temperature chart, photos, and videos.
 Scroll to the end to read Kedartal trek blogs.

-Kedar Taal Trek is a difficult glacier trek with highest altitude of 4750 meters.
-The difficult terrains and steep ascent makes it a challenging expedition.
-This trek is appropriate for the seasoned trekkers and for those who have done moderate level treks before.
+Kedar Taal Trek is a difficult glacier trek with the highest altitude of 4750 meters.
+The difficult terrains and steep ascent make it a challenging expedition.
+Kedartal is appropriate for the seasoned trekkers and for those who have done moderate level treks before.
 For details on trek difficulty level, please read on Bikat Rating Scale

-Should have at least 7-10 trek days in the Himalayas in their kitty along with the experience of trekking at altitudes of 3700 metres or above.
+Should have at least 7-10 trek days in the Himalayas in their kitty along with the experience of trekking at altitudes of 3700 metres or above before Kedartal trek.

 How to use basic mountaineering equipment like gaiters & micro spikes